 - New Hampshire

-On September 15, the country will open to residents of:
+On September 15, the country opened to residents of:

 What are the entry requirements?